 LACSI Conference on Higher-Order Cognition, September 22-23, 2017

-The Logic and Cognitive Science Initiative (LACSI) Conference on Higher-Order Cognition will take place on NC State University’s North Campus.
-The exact venue will be posted here by September 8, 2017.
+The Logic and Cognitive Science Initiative (LACSI) Conference on Higher-Order Cognition will take place on NC State University’s North Campus in Withers Hall, Room 140.

 Conference Travel Fellowship

 Since 2015 we have provided a travel fellowship to enable either a Ph.D. candidate or a recent Ph.D. graduate from an under-represented group in philosophy to attend each LACSI Conference.
-Applications for the travel fellowship for the Conference on Higher-Order Cognition closed on May 15, 2017.
+The 2017 fellow is Jorge Morales, candidate for the Ph.D. in Philosophy at Columbia University.

 Friday, September 22